Naga1260-cloud/Linux/readme.md

 Difference between RedHat (RPM-based) and Ubuntu (DEB-based)
 Example:
 Guide on choosing the right distribution for your use case (desktop/server).
-Install RedHat and Ubuntu using VirtualBox or VMware.
-Provide step-by-step screenshots.

 2.Basic Linux Commands